-Aluminum alloys with increasing amounts of magnesium, within a maximum value yet unresolved, provide a group of alloys with a resistance to corrosion at least as good as the preceding set of alloys in industrial atmospheres and with somewhat superior performance in seacoast environments.
+Aluminum alloys with increasing amounts of magnesium, within a maximum value yet unresolved, provide a group of alloys with a resistance to corrosion at least as good as the preceding set of allovs in industrial atmospheres and with somewhat superior performance in seacoast environments.
 Alloy 52S (2.5% Mg, 0.25% Cr) has had wide use, therefore, in marine applications.
 The recently developed alloy 50S (1.4% Mg) is stronger than 3S and more easily fabricated and formed than 52S, thereby providing a compromise between these two alloys.
 Limited corrosion tests show that the resistance to corrosion of alloy 50S approximates that of alloys 3S and 52S.
 Considerable interest has been focused on

 Figure 13-Laboratory of Federal Telephone and Radio Corp.
 Nutley, New Jersey.
 Easy to erect insulated panels of aluminum alloy 35 form the weathering surface of this unit erected in 1945 and for units subsequently added.
-Large numbers of windows of extruded aluminum alloy 635 were also employed.
+Large numbers of windows of extruded aluminum alloy 63S were also employed.
 In this non-industrialized environment the bare aluminum alloy surfaces will slowly weather to acquire a uniform light gray patina.

 Figure 14-The M. Harvey Taylor Bridge erected over the Susquehanna River at Harrisburg, Pa. in 1952 employs more than two miles of aluminum alloy railing with integral lighting standards of aluminum alloys.
-The use of alloy 615-T6 for the various components provide high strength and good resistance to weathering, thus eliminating the need for paint protection and maintenance.
-Sections of railing of unpainted 615-T6 or 635-T6 are performing very well in trials being made on the boardwalk at Atlantic City, N. J., and Virginia Beach, Va.
+The use of alloy 615-T6 for the various components provide high strength and good resistance to weathering, thus eliminating the need for point protection and maintenance.
+Sections of railing of unpainted 615-T6 or 635-T6 are performing very well in trials being made on the based with the formation that the section of the section of the section.

+boardwalk at Atlantic City, N. J., and Virginia Beach, Va.